intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/Orca/Overview/distributed-tuning.md

 ### **2. Pytorch AutoEstimator**

-User could pass creator functions, including *Data Creator Function*, *Model Creator Function* and *Optimizer Creator Function* to `AutoEstimator` for training.
+User could pass *Creator Function*s, including *Data Creator Function*, *Model Creator Function* and *Optimizer Creator Function* to `AutoEstimator` for training.

-The creator functions should take a parameter of `config` as input and get the hyper-parameter values from `config` to enable hyper parameter search.
+The *Creator Function*s should take a parameter of `config` as input and get the hyper-parameter values from `config` to enable hyper parameter search.

 #### **2.1 Data Creator Function**
 You can define the train and validation datasets using *Data Creator Function*.
-The *Data Creator Function* takes config as input and returns a `torch.utils.data.DataLoader object`, as shown below.
+The *Data Creator Function* takes `config` as input and returns a `torch.utils.data.DataLoader` object, as shown below.
 ```python
 # "batch_size" is the hyper-parameter to be tuned.
 def train_loader_creator(config):